Staff & Committees

 William Gardner-Hunt pursued a near 30-year management career with British Airways across the globe.
 Since leaving BA, he has been working as a management consultant both in the UK and France.
 He is currently a Cathedral reader and steward, as well as an RVS volunteer in the NHS.

 Zoë Goodway pursued a professional career in the field of PR, specialising in financial and investor relations.
 After more than a decade with two leading City firms, she established her own communications consultancy, leading it for nearly a quarter of a century.
 More recently, she has been involved with the new Cathedral website and offers general commercial support to Oremus, the Cathedral’s monthly magazine.
 In 2016 she launched the Companions of Oremus – a group which provides regular financial support for the magazine.
-She is currently a Council Member of the Society of Friends of Westminster Cathedral.
+She has served two three-year terms as a Council Member of the Society of Friends of Westminster Cathedral, the most recent ending in September 2022.

 Andrew Hollingsworth is a Chartered Accountant.
-His full-time job is in fundraising for The Passage, a charity working with homeless people.
-In addition to being on the Finance Committee, Andrew is the Treasurer of the Society of Friends of Westminster Cathedral.
+His full-time job is as Finance and Fundraising Manager for Initiatives of Change (The Oxford Group).
+In addition to being on the Finance Committee, Andrew is the Chair of the Society of Friends of Westminster Cathedral.

 A US-qualified lawyer, Kathleen Nealon has been living in London for over 20 years.
 A graduate of Georgetown Law Center in Washington DC, she maintained a New York-based financial services practice before joining Standard Chartered Bank as Group Head of Legal and Compliance.
 Based in London, Kate managed these functions globally until stepping down in 2004.
 She was subsequently an independent director of three FTSE 100 companies, including a large UK bank and an international telecommunications company.
 She served as a Senior Associate of the Judge Business School, University of Cambridge and on the Advisory Board of the Institute of Business Ethics in London.
 She has held positions on arm’s length bodies of the NHS and is an ambassador for Wellbeing of Women, a women’s health charity.